 Jonathan and Cassiani Friz: with their children, Gabriel, Sabbath, Evangeline, Johanna, Melchizedek, and Phineas.

 The Friz family moved to New England in 2005 to attend Gordon-Conwell Seminary, never expecting that God would call them to stay and give their lives in the New England region.
 Jonathan is driven by a desire to see Jesus receive the answer to His prayer in John 17, “Let them be one as we are one.”
 To this end, he partners with believers in New England and around the nation, strengthening movements of prayer, unity, and spiritual awakening.
-He’s the National Coordinator for the 10 Days movement, seeking to draw city-wide churches into seasons of encountering the living God and loving one another.
+He’s the Founder of the 10 Days movement, seeking to draw city-wide churches into seasons of encountering the living God and loving one another.

 The Friz Family moved to Western Massachusetts in 2012 to establish a house of prayer in a region historically known for great revivals and mission movements.
 Cassi is a certified Holistic Health Counselor and works to bring healing and wholeness through wise food and delicious counsel.
 They are blessed with six amazing children!